jitesoft/docker-nginx/README.md

 Most basic usage is to just run the container, nginx will start and serve the content in the /usr/local/nginx/html directory.
 Port `80` is exposed by default.

+### www-data user

+The www-data user have the same id as the www-data user in the most common alpine images, 82.
+Before 2021 07 23, the id was 1000, which created issues with read/write permissions
+when used with the jitesoft/php image.

+Containers created runs as root (easily changed in production with the appropriate flags), while the nginx process runs as the www-data user (82) by default.

 ### Template

 To ease the setup process, the startup script will generate a default.conf file in the /etc/nginx/conf.d directory.
 Any files in said directory will be